Please provide a rating, it takes seconds and helps us to keep this resource free for all to use

 Note: You can calculate the employer national insurance contributions for one employee, simply by setting the number of employees to one, the remainder of the steps are the same.

-This calculator is designed to provide a quick overview of employer NI costs in Scotland, for detailed employee costs we suggest you use our tax and NI calculator for employers which allows individual tax codes and NI categorisation selection, you can also use the tax and NI calculator for employers to calculate self-employed NI contributions.
+This calculator is designed to provide a quick overview of employer NI costs, for detailed employee costs we suggest you use our tax and NI calculator for employers which allows individual tax codes and NI categorisation selection, you can also use the tax and NI calculator for employers to calculate self-employed NI contributions.
 This calculator:

 Employer NI calculations and legislation is fairly straightforward but there are a number of elements therein which change periodically and affect the overall employer NI calculation and costs.
 Let's look at the FAQ we receive in regard to employer NI, we have listed the questions in an order which we hope helps to build/consolidate your knowledge of National Insurance from an employer's perspective.